hqhs/url-shortener/README.md

 service nodes.
 When node bootstraps or runs out of keys it requests a new set of unique keys from zookeper and uses it.

-Issue: Zookeper is a single point of failure and adds unnecessary entities. *Переведи тут тоже плз*
+Issue: Zookeper is a single point of failure and adds unnecessary entities.

 First option has good price/performance ratio.
 I'm going with it.